peterhcharlton/info/safer_wearables/sops/study_setup/gp_practice_recruitment.md

 ### Responding to EOIs

-Fill in the Practice-specific details in the PIC agreement (currently v.1.1), as detailed in the instruction pages (then deleting the instruction pages).
+Fill in the Practice address in the PIC agreement (currently v.1.4), then delete the instruction pages.

 Then send an initial response email to EOIs (based on template `GP_Practice_responding_to_EOI.emltpl`, including:
 - A thank you